-Explicit data is information given to you outright by the lead, often by filling out a lead form.
+Demographic lead scoring uses explicit data given to you outright by the lead, often by filling out a lead capture form.
 These attributes fall directly in line with many of the characteristics that are built into your target prospect profile.

-Implicit data is any sort of interaction or behavior that implies that the buyer is interested in your product or service.
+Behavioral lead scoring relies on the collection of implicit data from your contacts.
+Implicit data refers to any sort of interaction or behavior that implies that the buyer is interested in your product or service.
 This information isn’t intentionally provided by the lead but is implied through their online and offline behaviors.

 Interacting with a chatbot or browsing your website

 Form submissions (product demos, free trial offers, etc.)

 Meeting in-person at a company event or trade show

 Gathering this type of data requires a bit more research but allows you to gauge how interested the lead actually is.
 Some of these actions may be better indicators of interest than others, so use your best judgement when assigning point values to them.

 A good lead scoring model will take into account both explicit and implicit data.
 Combining these two data sets helps paint a much clearer picture of the value of a lead, and will help sales reps prioritize their outreach more effectively.

 The point value lead scoring model is pretty straightforward.
 Marketing and sales teams work together to create point values for certain marketing efforts.
 The marketing team then tracks leads as they navigate different lead generation channels.
 Each action a lead takes is assigned a certain score.
 When a lead reaches a certain cumulative score, they’re considered a hot lead.
 This scoring criteria will change depending on individual buyer journeys.